-Certificazione LEED in corso, target "Gold"
+LEED certification in progress, "Gold" target

-Green Bond Eligible Projects - Hub East - pier A: LEED certification in progress, "Sold" target First evaluation of the project presented in October 2021; the new changes proposed to the Design Project require a second evaluation of the project, to be completed in the first half of 2022.
+First evaluation of the project presented in October 2021; the new changes proposed to the Design Project require a second evaluation of the project, to be completed in the first half of 2022.

 The construction review will be presented in 2022, after the completion of the capex, and the certification will be issued accordingly.

 The executive design has been certified as eligible for Leed Gold by the independent auditor Bureau Veritas.